Looking for a casa particular in Old Havana? Take a look here, you'll find the complete list of what we're offer.

 Essential and Ultimate Guide to Old Havana

 The goal of this guide, which will be bigger and bigger over the time, is to describe the monuments and the most important places of cultural interest in Old Havana.
 In this guide we will not talk about places which belong to Centro Habana borough, not even those located in the limit of both, except for the case of the Capitol.
-Each place or monument will briefly describen in this page and in each one of them you will find a link to an article dedicated to that monumento, even if, at the beginning not all monuments will have a dedicated article.
+Each place or monument will be briefly described here, and some places have an associated article, but not all of them.

 Although this guide will not cover absolutely everything related to Old Havana it is possible that over the time new items will be added to this guide, whose final goal is to be exhaustive in the limits of the possible.